-MPG will seek additional properties that fit the investment strategy outlined above, which targets social infrastructure properties up to \$20 million in value with the following process to be followed.
+MPG will seek additional properties that fit the investment strategy outlined on page 6, which targets essential services properties in the government and social infrastructure sectors up to \$35 million in value with the following process to be followed.

-- Each additional property must be capable of achieving comparable long-term returns to those received by Unitholders immediately prior to the acquisition. - The purchase price will be supported by a written independent valuation. - The RE may fund additional properties wholly through debt facilities, with a requirement that such debt is paid down so that the Trust's overall gearing ratio does not exceed 45% for more than a 12-month period.
-It is envisaged that the long-term average gearing for the Trust will be no more than 45%. - A satisfactory assessment of the condition of the buildings and services on each additional property. - A satisfactory legal due diligence on all documents associated with the acquisition. - Formal approval by the Board of Directors of the RE.
+- Each additional property must be capable of achieving comparable long-term returns to those received by Unitholders immediately prior to the acquisition. - The purchase price will be supported by a written independent valuation. - The RE may fund additional properties wholly through debt facilities or by raising more capital.
+Where additional properties are funded wholly or partially through debt facilities there will be a requirement that such debt is paid down so that the Trust's overall gearing ratio does not exceed 45% in the long-term.
+It is envisaged that the long-term average gearing for the Trust will be no more than 45%. - · A satisfactory assessment of the condition of the buildings and services on each additional property. - A satisfactory legal due diligence on all documents associated with the acquisition. - Formal approval by the Board of Directors of the RE.

-Current (2013) and growth rate (to 2026) populations for Australia's regional cities1
+Current (2018) and growth rate (to 2026) populations for Australia's cities1